varigence/docs/bimlflex/release-notes/new-features-2018.1.md

 ### Default updates to Business Keys

 The metadata import dialog now has support to add the connections Record Source to the creation of the Business Key as well as changing references from source constraints to Business Key defined relationships.
-This allows a more rapid and agile Data vault modelling approach.
+This allows a more rapid and agile Data vault modeling approach.
 Any derived key is by default set to `IsNotPersistent` meaning they are not stored in PSA unless specifically configured for persistence.

 ### Parameters